r-shahid/booksy-api/README.md

 New users would stay stuck on the home page since they don't have any book data and can't trigger the redirect.

-==Resolution== When a new user makes an account, a sample book is added for them.
+**Resolution** When a new user makes an account, a sample book is added for them.

 <hr>

 Book lists did not update immediately after onClick events.

-==Resolution== I added a click state that is toggled true/false after every onClick event.
+**Resolution** I added a click state that is toggled true/false after every onClick event.
 Click is a dependency of the useEffect that gets book data, so the data is re-rendered and updated every time a book is added, moved, rated, or deleted.